“Don’t eat oranges.”

 It has been said that dairy foods thicken the mucous which presumably makes the cough worse.
 Well, here’s what the Australian Society of Clinical Immunology has to say about that:

 “Some people complain that when they have dairy products, their throat feels coated and mucus is thicker and harder to swallow.
 Recent research has shown that these feelings are due to the texture of the fluid, occur with similar liquids of the same “thickness” and are not due to increased production of mucus.
 When they do occur, symptoms are generally short-lived.”

 “When patients complain of cough after having cold milk, it is usually due to breathing in cool air as they drink, and usually disappears if they warm the milk first.”

 Cold Food and Drinks

-I couldn’t find any factual information that concurred that cold food and drinks actually worsen a cough, but there are a lot of recommendations out there to avoid cold food and drinks when coughing.
+There wasn’t any factual information concluding that cold food and drinks worsen a cough – not that I could find.
+However, there are a lot of recommendations that we should avoid cold food and drinks when coughing.